maximevaillancourt/digital-garden-jekyll-template/_pages/index.md

 When I first heard about <a href="https://maggieappleton.com/garden-history">digital gardening</a> and <a href="https://nesslabs.com/networked-thinking">networked thinking</a>, I was interested, but skeptical.
 To me, digital gardens felt like shadows of [[alhambra|the real thing]], and the fact they were published online made them feel less like a public space, and more like a performance.
 In the age of the attention economy, you can't blame me.

-At the same time, I wondered if these digital methods could help to tend to our ideas, and help them to grow in a non-linear way.
+At the same time, I wondered if these digital methods could help us tend to our ideas, and help them to grow in a non-linear way.
 I liked the notion that we could create digital spaces that aren't simply collections of static, life-less pixels.
 I've also noticed that ecological language is being used all over the web these days: i.e. did you know that [[link rot|links can rot]]?
 Or that the internet is full of [[digital litter]]?

 This digital garden is a place to experiment with these and other ideas out in the open and in public, in case anyone might find them useful, or wants to <a href="mailto:aleesteele@gmail.com">tell me</a> what they're thinking.
 My more polished writing goes on my <a href="http://www.aleesteele.com/blog/">blog</a>.
 This is meant to be messy.